connordevitt/codewars-solutions-js/README.md

 - `are_you_playing_banjo.js`: Determines if someone plays banjo.
 - `digitize_reversed_array.js`: Converts a number into reversed digits.
 - `sentence_smash.js` Write a function that takes an array of words and smashes them together into a sentence and returns the sentence.
+- `Array.Diff` Your goal in this kata is to implement a difference function, which subtracts one list from another and returns the result.

 ---